yretenai/posts/markdown/2023-01-25-1234P-compression-deepdive.md

 ### GZip

-GZip[^rfc1952] is a ZLib stream with a header and a footer.
+GZip[^rfc1952] is a ZLib stream with a well formed header.

 GZip will always start with a magic number (`1F 8B`) as well as a compression method (`8` for DEFLATE).